In a nutshell, the top four online options are (see below why)...

 Local Jewelry Stores…

-It is a known fact now that local brick-and-mortar stores can’t even come close to the prices of online retailers for fine jewelry.
+It is a known fact that local brick-and-mortar stores don’t even come close to the prices of online retailers for fine jewelry.
 However, it is understandable that shoppers might still opt for this option.
 If that is the choice you want to make, you might want to take your time to find a reputable privately owned local jeweler...

 - Is the diamond at least GIA or AGS graded?